 How do I know if I’m suffering from kidney failure?

-Unfortunately once you start to experience symptoms of renal insufficiency, you’ll need to continuously monitor your kidney function because this problem is irreversible.
-People with chronic kidney failure are at a higher risk for needing dialysis and kidney transplants.
+Unfortunately, once you start to experience symptoms of renal insufficiency, you’ll need to continuously monitor your kidney function because this problem is irreversible.
+People with chronic kidney failure are at a higher risk because they need constant dialysis and even kidney transplants.

 This is a really serious problem that’s worth trying to prevent.
-You’ll not only need to control your blood pressure regularly, but also watch your diet and lifestyle.
+You’ll not only need to control your blood pressure regularly but also watch your diet and lifestyle.
 How do you know if your kidneys are losing function?
-We’ll explain:
+These are some of the symptoms:

 - Feeling really tired throughout the day.